-Take a look through my portfolio, and read about me below.
+If this sounds interesting to you, take a look through my Portfolio, and read about me below and on my Blog.
 Check out items I have for sale in my Etsy Store.

-Feel free to email email@example.com with comments, questions, or refinish and build requests.
+Feel free to email email@example.com with comments, questions, build requests, or refinish estimates.
 I’ll be happy to get back to you.

 How Randall’s Wood Works came to be:

 I think it is hard wired into my genetic code.
 Many of my family members were and are woodworkers, creatives, craftspeople, and business owners.
 Which is probably why I’ve always enjoyed building things, using tools, and have an entrepreneurial spirit.